BrewhouseTeam/brewhouseteam.github.io/_posts/2015-07-31-be-nice-to-others-and-your-future-self-use-data-objects.md

 #       @verified=false>
 {% endhighlight %}

-The syntax to define attributes works as an excellent documentation.
+The syntax to define attributes works as excellent documentation.
 Ruby is not a typed language, but Virtus provides *some sort of a feel of optional typing*.

 As you can see in the example above, Virtus attempts to coerce values to the type passed in.
 This is great for consuming APIs or http params: `Strings` will be converted to `Integer`, `Boolean` or `Time` if you’ve defined your attribute to be so.
-Even better, nested arrays and hashes can be coerced to other Virtus model.
+Even better, nested arrays and hashes can be coerced to another Virtus model.

 {% highlight ruby %}
 class Account